7 Best All-Ages Attractions at Disneyland

 The best Disneyland rides, I think, are the ones that immerse you in the imaginary worlds of the classic cartoons.

-Alice in Wonderland, Peter Pan’s Flight, Snowy White’s Scary Adventure, The Many Adventures of Winnie The Pooh and even the slightly dated Mr. Toad’s Wild Ride and the newer Ariel’s Undersea Adventure have enough to delight older riders without scaring younger ones.
+Alice in Wonderland, Peter Pan’s Flight, Snowy White’s Scary Adventure, The Many Adventures of Winnie The Pooh and even the slightly dated Mr. Toad’s Wild Ride and the newer Ariel’s Undersea Adventure have enough color and detail to delight older riders without scaring younger ones.

 Note: Some of these are Disneyland’s oldest rides and none have room for a FastPass line.
-Alice and Peter Pan always have lines.
-Pinocchio’s Daring Journey, Mr. Toad and Snow White tend to be manageable.
+Alice and Peter Pan always have lines because they are the coolest but their cars are small.

 It’s a Small World